-We all know that eating a large bowl of lettuce might fill up your stomach, but it will keep you hungry at the same.
-So make sure to combine your low calorie dense foods with some starches from the second category in order to feel satiated and have enough energy to move around and follow your passions.
+We all know that eating a large bowl of lettuce might fill up your stomach, but it will keep you hungry at the same time.
+So make sure to combine your low calorie dense foods with some starches from the second category to feel satiated and have enough energy to go about your day.

 1. Hunger & Satiety

-Whenever you are hungry, eat until you are comfortably full of food lower in calorie density.
+Whenever you are hungry, eat until you are comfortably full and choose food lower in calorie density.
 Don’t starve or stuff yourself, and don’t eat when you’re not hungry.
 Likewise, don’t let yourself get too hungry because you’re more likely to overeat or eat junk food in these situations.

 2. Sequence Meals

-Liquid calories like soft drinks or fruit juice have little if any satiety, so they don’t fill you up as much as solid foods with the same amount of calories.
+Liquid calories like soft drinks or even fruit juice offer little if any satiety, so they don’t fill you up as much as solid foods with the same amount of calories.
 Even fruit smoothies could hinder your weight loss if they consist of more fruit than you could eat hadn’t it been blended up.

-Dilute the calorie density of your meals by filling at least half your plate by visual volume with a food lowest in calorie density, which are non-starchy vegetables and fruits.
+Dilute the calorie density of your meals by filling at least half your plate (by visual volume) with some food lowest in calorie density, which are non-starchy vegetables and fruits.

-Non-starchy vegetables are the lowest in calorie density and fat or oil are the highest.
+Non-starchy vegetables have the lowest and oils have the highest calorie density.
 Therefore, adding non-starchy vegetables to any dish will always lower the overall calorie density of a meal.
 Consequently, adding fat or oil to any dish will always raise the overall calorie density of a meal.

 6. Limit High Calorie Dense Food

-If you use flour products or fats, integrate them into meals that are made of low calorie dense foods and think of them as condiments.
+If you use flour products or nuts and seeds, integrate them into meals that are made of low calorie dense foods and think of them as condiments.
 For example, add a few walnuts or raisins to a bowl of oatmeal with fruit.9 Steps to Easy & Healthy Weight Loss →

-On top of losing weight easily, the calorie density approach ensures you’re getting a solid amount of micronutrients like vitamins and minerals, which reduce cravings as well as the risk of getting most chronic diseases.
-While you should try to consume a lot of fruits, vegetables, legumes, and whole grains, make sure you also get enough calories, aiming for at least 1500 calories per day (for an average female adult).
+On top of losing weight easily, the calorie density approach ensures you’re getting a solid amount of micronutrients like vitamins and minerals, which reduce cravings as well as the risk of developing most chronic diseases.
+While you should try to consume a lot of calorically dilute foods like fruits, vegetables, legumes and whole grains, make sure you get enough calories at the same time, aiming for at least 1500 calories per day (for an average female adult).

 Furthermore, we want to emphasize that calories are not evil.
 They fuel your body and are necessary for survival.
-Having to count them is an inconvenient task and the source where a calorie comes from matters greatly in the grand scheme of things.
+Having to count them is an inconvenient task and often inaccurate – the source where the calories come from matters greatly in the grand scheme of things.

-Some are completely devoid of nutrition and offer lots of harmful components, while others are bursting of micronutrients.
-In order to make things easier for you, we wanted to show you these 4 categories so you can stop counting and start filling your belly!
+Some foods are completely devoid of nutrition and offer lots of harmful components, while others are bursting of micronutrients.
+To make things easier for you, we wanted to show you these 4 categories so you can stop counting and start filling your belly!
 Here are some of our easy recipes to start with.Black Bean Meatballs with Zoodles → Easy Vegan Bean Chili → Delicious Gluten-Free Oat Bars →

 It would be a lie to tell you “just eat whatever you want and you’ll be thin” because this is not the case.
 If you want to lose weight and see good results, you have to make smart choices and not over-complicate things.

-Actually, all of this was just one part of a whole concept.
-Putting all of what we know about easy and healthy weight loss on a plant-based diet into this one page just wouldn’t be possible!
-This is why we decided to write up a full guide that will explain what kind of strategy is absolutely perfect for effortless weight loss.
+Calorie density is just one part of getting a lean body for good.
+Putting all of what we know about easy and healthy weight loss on a plant-based diet into one article just wouldn’t be possible!
+This is why we decided to write a full guide that will explain what kind of strategy is absolutely perfect for effortless weight loss.